JacquesIversen/pp5-react/Testing.md

   4. All form inputs are able to be prompted == pass
   5. When uploading picture, picture appear == pass
   6. Availability to change issue picture == pass
-  7. Share button will immediately give feedback to the user == fail // Alert not working
+  7. Share button will immediately give feedback to the user == pass
   8. When shared, issue is posted and user directed to issuepage == pass
   9. Sending empty form will cause error, and not post content == pass
   10. Sending default picture will cause error, and not post content == pass